brycewray/hugo-site/content/posts/2021/06/two-paths-password-management.md

 As you may be gathering by now, the KeePass way in general probably is a bit much for those who are just getting started in practicing good password management.
 Indeed, most KeePass fans I've encountered seem to be highly tech-savvy and, often, long-time IT pros.
 I suspect their efforts to get their non-tech-savvy relatives to join them in this worthy endeavor of family-wide password management are often blunted by the apparent difficulty and occasional inconvenience of the KeePass approach, however many merits it may otherwise have.[^ITpros]

-[^ITpros]: On the other hand, such individuals are probably used to being their respective families' tech support gurus anyway, so perhaps they don't mind.
+[^ITpros]: On the other hand, such individuals are probably used to being their respective families’ tech support gurus anyway, so perhaps they don't mind.

 More on that in a bit.